 Looking for simple, yet effective, ways to promote your webinar?
 Start by using these basic channels:

-Don’t forget to also post about the event on LinkedIn Groups that have audiences who will find the content useful.
+Don’t forget to post about the event on LinkedIn Groups that have audiences who will find the content useful.
 Make sure to read the group’s rules first; they may require you to put the post in the Promotions tab.

-4. Blog: Blog about your webinar both before and after the event.
+Blog about your webinar both before and after the event.
 A simple post with the webinar’s description may work before the presentation, but try to be creative, too.
-I put together a five-question Q&A with a guest speaker to help people see what they would get out of attending the webinar.
+One option is to put together a five-question Q&A with a guest speaker to help people see what they would get out of attending the webinar.
 What are the key takeaways, for example?

 If the topic and/or speaker are particularly meaty, put out a press release about the webinar and email it to your favorite online industry journalists.